Ngoguey42/courses/ohio/Calculus_One.md

 # Week12: Integration
 > By cutting up a curved region into thin rectangles and taking a limit of the sum of the areas of those rectangles, we compute (define!) the area of a curved region.

-# Lesson1: Introduction
+### Lesson1: Introduction

-# Lesson2: What is summation notation?
+### Lesson2: What is summation notation?
 - Sum of odd numbers
 - Sum of squareds
 - Nicomachus' Theorem

-# Lesson3: What is area?
+### Lesson3: What is area?
 - Area of a square being a limit

-# Lesson4: So how do we calculate area precisely?
+### Lesson4: So how do we calculate area precisely?
 - {Left, Right} Riemann sum
 - Integrals

-# Lesson5: Can we compute any of these integrals?
+### Lesson5: Can we compute any of these integrals?
 - Ex: `Integration of x² 0->1`
 - Ex: `Integration of x³ 0->2`
 - Sum of integrals

-# Lesson6: Can we understand anything conceptually about integrals?
+### Lesson6: Can we understand anything conceptually about integrals?
 - Constant multiple of intagral
 - Accumulation function

-# Lesson7: Can we compute any other integrals?
+### Lesson7: Can we compute any other integrals?
 - Ex: `Integration of sin(x) -1->1`

 # Week13: Fundamental Theorem of Calculus
 > Armed with the Fundamental Theorem of Calculus, evaluating a definite integral amounts to finding an antiderivative.

-# Lesson1: Introduction
+### Lesson1: Introduction

-# Lesson2: What is the fundamental theorem of calculus?
+### Lesson2: What is the fundamental theorem of calculus?
+- Ex: `Area under sin(x) 0->pi`

-# Lesson3: How am I supposed to use the fundamental theorem of calculus?
+### Lesson3: How am I supposed to use the fundamental theorem of calculus?

-# Lesson4: What else can we compute this way?
+### Lesson4: What else can we compute this way?
+- Area between two functions

-# Lesson5: But why is the fundamental theorem true?
+### Lesson5: But why is the fundamental theorem true?
+- Differenciation / Anti-differenciation, Summing / Differencing

+# Week14: Substitution Rule
+> Substitution systematizes the process of using the chain rule in reverse.
+Considering how often we used the chain rule when differentiating, we will often want to use it in reverse to antidifferentiate.

+### Lesson1: Introduction

+### Lesson2: What is the chain rule backwards?
+- U-substutiton

+### Lesson3: What are some tricks for doing substitutions?
+- Square completion
+- Back substitution
+- Rationalizing substitution

+### Lesson4: What if I differentiate an accumulation function?
+- Proof: `Fundamental theorem of calculus`

+# Week 15: Techniques of Integration
+> Integration by parts is the product rule in reverse.
+Integrals of powers of trigonometric functions can be evaluated.

+### Lesson1: Introduction

+### Lesson2: How do I do integration by parts?
+- Integration by parts

+### Lesson3: How do I know when to use parts?

+### Lesson4: How do I integrate powers of sines and cosines?
+- Half-angle formula(identity)

+### Lesson5: How does long division help?
+- Ex: `22/7 > pi`